 - 6 small ice cream sugar cones

 - Prepare cake mix according to package directions.
-Pour batter into a greased 11x7-in. baking pan and six greased muffin cups.
+Pour batter into a greased 11-in. x 7-in. baking pan and six greased muffin cups.
 Bake at 350° for 20-30 minutes for cake and 15-18 minutes for cupcakes or until a toothpick comes out clean.
 Cool cupcakes for 5 minutes and cake for 10 minutes before removing from pans to wire racks.

 - Cut the cake into six square pieces; place on serving plates.
-Frost tops and sides of cakes.
+Frost cake top and sides.
 Position a cupcake on top of each; frost cupcakes.

 - In a resealable plastic bag, shake coconut and food coloring until coconut is evenly colored.
 Sprinkle around bases of castles to represent water in the moat.
 Cut each stick of gum in half widthwise; cut one end to form a flag.
-Trim sugar cone tips; dot with frosting, and attach flags to frosted cone tips.
+Insert toothpick into gum.
+Trim sugar cone tips; insert flags into cones.

-- Place three nonpareil candies on each cupcake for windows.
+- Place a nonpareil candy on two sides of each cupcake for windows.
 Frost backs of remaining candies; place one on the front of each cone.
-Attach sprinkles to cones.
 Position cones on cupcakes.
 Yield: 6 cakes.

 Originally published as Miniature Castle Cakes in Quick Cooking January/February 2002, p57